 I've tasted cake-mix cakes over the years, but I believe a homemade cake baked from scratch and flavored with the juice and rind of a real lemon is still the best for its freshness of flavor.

-Choose one of Grandma's homemade lemon cake recipes and bake a special treat for yourself and your loved ones today.
+Choose one of Grandma's old fashioned lemon cake recipes and bake a special treat for yourself and your loved ones today.